The ACGME-accredited University of Colorado Denver/National Jewish Health Allergy & Immunology Pediatric Program

 Fellows who successful accomplish these goals will be positioned to pursue future careers in academic medicine or subspecialty clinical practice.

-Fellows in the University of Colorado Program A in Pediatric Allergy & Immunology receive most of their experience at National Jewish Health (NJH) through 4 different assignments.
+Fellows in the University of Colorado/National Jewish Health Pediatric Allergy & Immunology program receive most of their experience at National Jewish Health (NJH) through 4 different assignments.
 NJH is a tertiary care medical and research facility that specializes in allergic, immune, and respiratory diseases.
-For more than 115 years, NJH has been recognized as the leading respiratory hospital in the nation.
+For more than 120 years, NJH has been recognized as the leading respiratory hospital in the nation.
 This reflects our expertise in medical care and research accomplishments in pulmonary, allergic, and immune diseases.
 Fellows spend half of their 2 year fellowship program in the clinical rotations described below.
 The majority of clinical rotations occur in Year 1 of the fellowship.

-Clinical assignments include the Pediatric Day Program and Care Unit at NJH, Inpatient Consultation at Rocky Mountain Hospital for Children (RMHC), Outpatient Clinics at NJH and RMHC, and an Adult Allergy Consult service at the University of Colorado Hospital (UCH).
+Clinical assignments include the Pediatric Day Program and Care Unit at NJH, Inpatient Consultation at Rocky Mountain Hospital for Children (RMHC), Pediatric and Adult Outpatient Clinics at NJH, and an Adult Allergy Consult service at the University of Colorado Hospital (UCH).

 Clinical Rotations at National Jewish Health